Beats-Music/node-webkit-miniplayer/README.md

 ### How do I run this?
 Head to [developer.beatsmusic.com](http://developer.beatsmusic.com) and apply for a partner key.

+Download the latest version of [Flash](http://get.adobe.com/flashplayer/).
+(Even if you are on a mac.
+Trust me, I know.)

     $ git clone git@github.com:Beats-Music/node-webkit-miniplayer.git

     $ cd beats-music-desktop